PuzzleBoss/puzzleboss-openfl-sdk/README.md

 SocialButtons.email(pkg, name);
 socialButtons.googleplus(pkg);

+We have included assets and an IconButton class that can help you create these:

+    addChild(new IconButton("facebook", openFacebook);

+    private function openFacebook(e:Event):Void {
+        SocialButtons.facebook();
+    }

 ## Support
 The support screen allows customers to email PuzzleBoss with some device information included which is helpful debugging different store versions and tablets.